yuandahanif/neroi-me-mono/README.md

 # Neroi-me

-This is my personal website, bootstrapped from the [T3 Stack](https://create.t3.gg/).
+This is my personal website, bootstraped from the [T3 Stack](https://create.t3.gg/).
 This repo also serve perpose as a ground zero for my web development learning and experimentation with cuting edge web technologies(so this project will be a mess).

 ## Resources